 If you are dissatisfied with the manner in which we use your personal information

 We want always to improve our systems and procedures to give you full confidence in our ability to respect and safeguard the privacy of the personal information you provide to us.
-If we have not fulfilled our commitment to you, please tell us by contacting our Privacy Officer.
+If we have not fulfilled our commitment to you, please tell us by contacting our Data Protection Officer.
 We will respond to your query or complaint within a reasonable time.
 If you are not satisfied with our response, you may also contact the Office of the Australian Information Commissioner in Australia or the Office of the Privacy Commissioner in New Zealand.